-We strongly recommend enrolling in your Nagoya TEFL course at least 3-4 weeks in advance due to its popularity.
+We strongly recommend enrolling in your Nagoya TEFL course at least 60 days in advance due to its popularity and to secure housing.
 We also invite you to read our registration procedure and terms & conditions.
 Note that all students will be charged a small processing fee per course/program purchased.

 Learn how to teach hands-on thanks to the mandatory live practice teaching (practicum) sessions included in your TEFL course.
 The practicum is an essential component of a teacher's training process, as it provides valuable insight and experience prior to obtaining independent teaching positions.

 hours for your TEFL/TESOL certification.
 These hours will be achieved through observation and real student teaching.

 Apply teaching principles to real-life situations, build confidence in your skill and pedagogical style, and gain exposure to various learning styles and classroom situations.

 This course offers ESL classes to non-native English speakers that attend a local school in Japan.
 You will focus your practice teaching on children learners, as this is the most common student type should you decide to seek employment teaching English in Japan.